khanhtkle/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 ### A. Customer Journey

 Based off the 8 sample customers provided in the sample from the `subscriptions` table, write a brief description about each customer’s onboarding journey.

-Try to keep it as short as possible - you may also want to run some sort of join to make your explanations a bit easier!

 View my solution in: